jaycapist/jaycapist.github.io/projects/practicetree.md

 ## Role and Responsibilities

 In this project, I took on the role of the sole developer, handling all features of the BST's design and implementation.
 I was responsible for creating the core data structures, including the BST and bst_node classes, and implementing critical functions such as node insertion, traversal methods, and key search.
 I implemented a modular approach by breaking functionalities into distinct insertion, traversal, and balance-checking methods.
-This organization enhanced code readability and maintenance.
+This organisation enhanced code readability and maintenance.
 I included features to handle tree balancing and successor finding, ensuring the BST operated efficiently.
 I also wrote code to manage node counts and depths, which helped me understand the tree's structure and performance.

-## Lessons Learned
+## Lessons Learnt

 This project gave me significant insights into tree data structures and their practical implementation.
-I learned the importance of modular design in managing complex data structures, which made it easier to develop and test individual components of the BST.
-The project emphasized the value of efficient algorithms for tree operations, such as traversal and node counting, and highlighted the importance of maintaining balance within the tree to optimize performance.
+I learnt the importance of modular design in managing complex data structures, which made it easier to develop and test individual components of the BST.
+The project emphasised the value of efficient algorithms for tree operations, such as traversal and node counting, and highlighted the importance of maintaining balance within the tree to optimise performance.
 I also developed a deeper understanding of memory management in C++, including dynamic memory allocation and deallocation.
 Overall, this project provided a solid foundation in tree data structures and prepared me for more advanced topics in computer science.

 ## Future Plans